tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-consensus-key.md

 You can also set your consensus key on TezGov via <https://gov.tez.capital>.

-The new consensus key will become effective after 3 cycles.
+The new consensus key will become effective after 3 cycles (~3 days).
 For example if you set your consensus key in cycle 1000, it will be effective in cycle 1003.

 Once the consensus Ledger becomes effective, you can unplug your original Ledger device as it's no longer needed for baking.